cloudmesh-community/book/chapters/cloud/datacenter.md

 * <https://www.irena.org/-/media/Files/IRENA/Agency/Publication/2018/Jan/IRENA_2017_Power_Costs_2018.pdf>

-## Datacenter Risks and Issues :o:
+## Datacenter Risks and Issues :o2:

 Data Centers may be encounter issues such as outages of a variety of reasons.
 In this section you will identify risks and issues that you